IncentivHQ/docs/docs/General/SwapTokens.md

 title: Swap Tokens
 icon: "repeat"
 ---
-Token swaps are executed through the built-in Incentiv DEX.
+Token swaps are executed through the built-in **Incentiv DEX**.
 Users can seamlessly exchange supported assets within the portal, with all transactions handled via smart wallets for security and gas efficiency.

 <Steps>

 <Step title="Step 1: Navigate and click the Swap button">

 - In the panel beside your nickname, or the pop-up widget, you can find action buttons.
-- Click “Swap” to manage the action.
+- Click **“Swap”** to manage the action.

 ![Swap Tokens](/docs/images/SwapTokens1.jpeg)
 </Step>